Anjana2016/Flow_App_v4.1/business_requirements_docs/BUSINESS_REQUIREMENTS.md

 Flow is not just another budgeting app—it's a **financial empowerment platform** that transforms financial anxiety into financial confidence through behavioral psychology and the proprietary **Flow Method**.
 Built on the principle that financial wellness should feel empowering rather than restrictive, Flow eliminates traditional budgeting complexity with a three-category system that guides users toward guilt-free spending while automatically building wealth.

+### 🆕 v4.3 Revolutionary Update: Flexible Period System
+Flow v4.3 introduces the **first budgeting system designed specifically for the gig economy**, supporting weekly, bi-weekly, and monthly income cycles with custom start date alignment.
+This addresses the critical gap in financial tools for modern flexible work patterns, making Flow the premier choice for freelancers, gig workers, and anyone with non-traditional income schedules.

 ### Core Value Proposition
 **"Your money, clarified.
 One simple number tells you what you can spend guilt-free."**

 Flow addresses the fundamental problem with traditional budgeting apps: they make people feel guilty about spending and overwhelmed by complexity.
 Instead, Flow provides *clarity* through the Flow Method (Foundation/Future/Freedom) and empowers users with a single daily number they can spend without guilt or calculation.

+### 🆕 v4.3 Enhanced Value Proposition
+**"Financial freedom that adapts to YOUR life - weekly paychecks, gig work, or monthly salary."**

+Flow v4.3 extends this clarity to modern work patterns by automatically adjusting calculations to your actual income schedule.
+Whether you're paid weekly from gig work, bi-weekly from employment, or monthly from contracts, Flow calculates your daily spending amount based on YOUR real timeline, eliminating the frustration of forcing irregular income into monthly budget constraints.

 ---